 But Ema ignored him.

 Suddenly he changed his posture and his attitude.
-“Look, Teacher, I was over he-a playing and ..."
+“Look, Teacher, I was over he-ah playing and ..."

 Then, it was if he remembered something ...
-Changing his face to a look of sweet innocence, he glanced up at me.
+Changing his face to a look of sweet innocence, he glanced up at me and continued.
 "And I was being good.
-And he-a comes that pur-dy girl ...
-Well, she pushed my back real hard, and called me a ugly name.”
+And then, he-ah comes that PUR-DY girl ...
+Well, she pushed my back REAL HARD and called me a ugly name.”

 “I did NOT!”
 Ema blasted.